 It is known that flash drive or USB drive is used as a removable disk in the computer.
 It is mainly used to transfer data between two computer devices.
 Sometimes it is required to use your USB drive as a local disk to install an operating system or you are running out of memory.
 If it is a removable disk then one cannot install OS on it, so one must convert it into local disk.
 There are a number of ways to convert USB flash drive as the local disk; here I am listing one of the best methods for USB drive conversion:

 Method to Convert USB flash drive to Local Disk:

-- Insert the flash drive into the USB port of Windows computer.
+- Insert the flash drive into the USB port of Windows (Windows 10, Windows 8, 8.1, Windows 7, Vista, XP, Windows Server 2003 and 2008) computer.
 If you have not connected this type of drives into your system before then you may need to wait until the drivers are installed.
-Sometimes you may need to format the drive to avoid not formatted errors.
+Sometimes you may need to format the drive to avoid not formatting errors.
 However, formatting this flash drive deletes entire data saved on it, in such situation you can use an appropriate card recovery software.
 Such tools help in recovering data from formatted cards.

 - Then you must download the USB_LocalDisk.zip and extract

 - From the USB LocalDisk folder right click on inf and open it using Notepad or Notepad ++ or text editor

 - Then go to line 26 of inf file

 Note: We are going to edit the section named “device_instance_id_goes_here”.
 It is better to keep this file open because we will be using it for about 40 seconds